hocuscodus/qed-lang/faq.md

 Yes.
 Although the compiler is closed-source (as of today - that may change later depending on how it goes), it will be free to download binaries and use when ready, hopefully in a few months.

 The QED library will be open source, under the AGPL license, as QED is not ready for production yet.
 You can freely use it for your own applications/web pages if they are open source.

+## This looks interesting.
+May I contribute?

+Contributors are welcome!
+There are still lots of things to do on many aspects: compiler, library, QED modules, UI component templates, debugger with QED source code, documentation, etc. Please DM me through email (qedlang@gmail.com), [X](https://x.com/qedlang) or [reddit](https://www.reddit.com/r/qedlang).
+If enough people are interested, I'll set up something like, for instance, a Discord community.